 Allows you to choose "Computer" for an RGB source such as a computer, or "Component" for a component video source such as a DVD player.
 Normally select "RGB/Component" and the projector automatically detects a component signal.
 However there may be some component signals that the projector is unable to detect.
 If this is the case, select "Component".
-Select "Scart" in Computer for the European Scart signal.
+Select "Scart" in Computer 1 (Computer on VT47) for the European Scart signal.